Dpalme/falak_compiler/buttercup-0.3/README.md

-# Buttercup compiler, version 0.1
+# Buttercup compiler, version 0.3

 This program is free software.
 You may redistribute it under the terms of the GNU General Public License version 3 or later.
 See `license.txt` for details.

 Included in this release:

 * Lexical analysis
+* Syntactic analysis
+* AST construction

 ## How to Build